iliekprogrammar/minetest-deflibs/README.md

 WIP.
 Could change

 * [ ] Combine `library/types` and `library/minetest/SECTION.t.lua` together.
 Put
       auxiliary types in their own subsection in the same file.
+Decision to split them was a bad call.

 ## `library/minetest.lua`
 Currently undocumented functions under `minetest` namespace.
-This list is generated from dumping the global table.
+This list is generated from dumping the global table. some `core` functions are also packed in here.

 ## `library/CLASS.lua`
 Defines API for the `CLASS` objects.